mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 system.branch.parameter.reactance
 ```

-Additionally, the user can easily inspect data for a specific branch using:
+Users can also display information for a specific branch with:
 ```@repl addBranch
 print(system; branch = "Branch 1")
 ```